Marketing and Communications

 Logos for Download

-A folder of low-resolution Penn Engineering logos are available here.
-Department logos can be found here.
+A folder of logos for Penn Engineering is available here and logos for some departments and centers are available here.

 If high-resolution/vectorized logo files are required for a project, please submit a request to marcomms@seas.upenn.edu detailing the logo file needed (white text or blue text).
 Please allow 48 hours for your request.